systemdesigndao/ton-design-system/README.md

 ## Usage package

 Example of usage with [`next-typescript`](https://github.com/designervoid/ton-design-system-next-typescript)
+Example of usage with [`rn-typescript`](https://github.com/designervoid/ton-design-system-rn-typescript)

 ## Troubleshooting with tests